The Potential Role of a Hydrogen Network in Europe: Sensitivity Analysis

 In the following sensitivity runs, the maximum installable capacity of onshore wind is successively restricted down to zero at each node.
 The upper limit is derived from land use restriction and yields a maximum technical potential corresponding to about \SI{481}{\giga\watt} for Germany.
 For this investigation, a compromise electricity grid expansion by 25\% compared to today and no limits on hydrogen network infrastructure are assumed.

-As previously discussed in \cref{sec:si:onw}, costs rise by 103~bn\euro/a (13\%) by restricting the installable potentials of onshore down to zero.
-Just as in the case of restricted line volumes, \cref{fig:onw-restriction} reveals a nonlinear rise in system costs: if we constrain the model to 25\% of the onshore potential (around 120~GW for Germany), costs rise by only 64~bn\euro/a (5\%).
+In this case, system costs rise by 77~bn\euro/a (10\%) by restricting the installable potentials of onshore down to zero.
+Just as in the case of restricted line volumes, \cref{fig:onw-restriction} reveals a nonlinear rise in system costs: if we constrain the model to 25\% of the onshore potential (around 120~GW for Germany), costs rise by only 46~bn\euro/a (6\%).
 Thereby, 25\% of the onshore wind potential may represent a social compromise between total system cost, and social concerns about onshore wind development.

-In comparison, Schlachtberger et al.~\citeS{schlachtbergerCostOptimal2018} found a smaller change between 9\% and 12\% in system costs in an electricity-only model when onshore wind potentials were restricted across various grid expansion limitations.
+In comparison, Schlachtberger et al.~\citeS{schlachtbergerCostOptimal2018} found a similar change between 9\% and 12\% in system costs in an electricity-only model when onshore wind potentials were restricted across various grid expansion limitations.
 The the biggest change was observed when the power grid could not be reinforced.
 Onshore wind was largely replaced with offshore wind in that model.
 Unlike that model, here we have a higher grid resolution (181 versus 30 regions) which allows us to better assess the grid integration costs of offshore wind.
 Our results show that moderate power grid expansion is particularly important when onshore wind development is severely limited.
-For the extreme case where no onshore wind capacities would be built, reducing power grid expansion from 25\% to none incurs another rise in system cost of an additional 50~bn\euro/a (6\%).
+For the extreme case where no onshore wind capacities would be built, reducing power grid expansion from 25\% to none incurs another rise in system cost of an additional 43~bn\euro/a (6\%).